joelouthan/Theologicus/src/romans/romans08-29e.md

 For

->Romans 8:14–17 (CSB)  For all those led by God’s Spirit are God’s sons.
+>Romans 8:14–17  For all those led by God’s Spirit are God’s sons.
 15 For you did not receive a spirit of slavery to fall back into fear.
 Instead, you received the Spirit of adoption, by whom we cry out, “Abba, Father!”
 16 The Spirit himself testifies together with our spirit that we are God’s children, 17 and if children, also heirs—heirs of God and coheirs with Christ—if indeed we suffer with him so that we may also be glorified with him.

 And just so we are clear: the term firstborn might be a weird adjective to describe the Word of God who has always been from eternally past.
 But remember that Christ is the Alpha and the Omega, the Beginning and the End —the creator, founder, begetter, and perfecter of our faith.